Effect of Rare Fluctuations on the Thermalization of Isolated Quantum Systems

-The other example we focus on is the one-dimensional extended Bose-Hubbard model with one particle per site:

 where $b^\dagger_j$ and $b_j$ are the bosonic creation and annihilation operators, and $ \hat{n}_j= b^\dagger_j b^{\phantom{\dagger}}_j$ the number operators on site $j$.
-For $J_2=0$ and most values of $U$ and $J_1$, this model has been shown to be non-integrable \cite{KolovskyBuchleitner2004}.
-Only in special points, e.g.~($U=0$) and ($J_1=J_2=0$), this model is integrable.
-At the integrable point $U=0$ one can obtain results similar to the previous example by quenching the value of $J_2$ and show that a non-thermal steady state is reached due to the occupation of rare states.
-Furthermore, one can also study how these results change going away from integrability by increasing $U$.
-The details will be published elsewhere \cite{preparation} and here we focus directly on the non-integrable situations $U_f/J_1=10$ and $J_2=0$.
-In Fig.~\ref{fig:distrU10} (upper panel) we show the correlations $(\mathcal{G}_1)_\alpha=\sum_j \bra{\alpha}b^\dagger_{j}b_{j+1}\ket{\alpha}/L$ versus energy $E_\alpha/L$.
+For most values of $U$ and $J$, this model has been shown to be non-integrable \cite{KolovskyBuchleitner2004}.
+Only in special points, e.g.~($U=0$) and ($J=0$), this model is integrable.
+The first case we consider is a quench from the superfluid state $U_i/J=2$ to $U_f/J=10$.
+For this quench a non-thermal steady state has been found for long-times~\cite{KollathAltman2007, Roux2009}.
+The correlations $(\mathcal{G}_1)_\alpha=\sum_j \bra{\alpha}b^\dagger_{j}b_{j+1}\ket{\alpha}/L$ in this non-thermal state (system sizes up to $L=100$, solid horizontal line) do agree well with their diagonal ensemble average ($L=11$, dashed horizontal line), but not with the microcanonical distribution (shaded region).
+In this non-integrable situation it is more difficult to disentangle the role of rare states and finite size effects in the formation of a non-thermal state as we show in the following.

-At low energies an (overlapping) bandstructure is seen.
-The center of the bands are separated by the interaction energy $U/L$ and have a width proportional to $J_1/L$.
-Within these low energy bands $(\mathcal{G}_1)_\alpha$s decay almost linearly.
-For intermediate energies a mixing of these energy bands starts to show up (cf.~Fig.~\ref{fig:distrU10} upper panel $E_\alpha/L\approx 5$) which is weak for small systems and becomes stronger for larger system sizes (cf.~already $L=11$).
-In most fixed energy intervals the values of the correlations $(\mathcal{G}_1)_\alpha$ are spread considerably.